North of 60 Interview: Truman Hoszouski and Sharon Fogarty

 TH: Yes, same thing there.
 I coordinated the fire coverage, the safety aspect of it, with the volunteer fire department.
 We would stand by and just create a buffer zone and discuss what we were doing with the special effects guys to make sure everyone was understanding each other and we knew what was going to happen and we could protect the camera crew and the buildings.
 We had a contingency plan in the unlikely event that something got out of control or a mishap happened.
 And nothing like that has ever gone wrong.
 We've done any number of fire stunts, and everything's always worked well.

 PW: Well, wait a minute, there was that incident with Albert's house!
 That didn't entirely go as planned.
-[See the JAM Nof60 archives and scroll down to the November, 1996 articles.]
+[See the JAM Nof60 archives.]

 TH: Yes, I guess ironically it probably turned out better than they expected.
 We did the fake burn of the house for the shot.
 In the process of doing the "morning-after look," the set decorating people were over there scorching some of the timbers and things that had not previously burnt.
 Several hours later, they were working late that night and somebody noticed that a fire had actually caught across the river.
 Fortunately, we had a bit of snow in the meantime.
 The fire that happened actually created a better "after the fire" burned look than they had hoped for with the set decorating.
 And in fact it turned out fine.